-CIP, founded in 2012, manages 10 funds valued at approximately 20 billion euros, focusing on investments in and wind power, as well as other renewable technologies.
-With a project pipeline exceeding 100 gigawatts (GW) across Europe, the United States, and Asia, CIP plays a crucial role in achieving the 's renewable energy targets for 2030, which include a goal of 111 gigawatts of offshore wind capacity.
+CIP, founded in 2012, manages 10 funds valued at approximately 20 billion euros, focusing on investments in onshore and offshore wind power, as well as other renewable technologies.
+With a project pipeline exceeding 100 gigawatts (GW) across Europe, the United States, and Asia, CIP plays a crucial role in achieving the European Union's renewable energy targets for 2030, which include a goal of 111 gigawatts of offshore wind capacity.

 According to Soerensen, the timely attainment of permits necessary for constructing new renewable power plants often takes several years, making it challenging to plan and secure crucial supply agreements.
 Therefore, expediting permitting processes is essential for meeting renewable energy goals.
 Additionally, she emphasized the need for a standardized approach to development to streamline and simplify the entire process.